The Ulimate Everest Trekking Experience!

 Namche Bazaar – Thame (3800m): 4/5 hours.
 Trekking high above the Dhud kosi river gorge with great views of the snowy peaks of Rowaling Himal.

 Thame – Lumde (4368m): 4/5 hours (an acclimatissation day can be done here, spending an extra night at Lumde and doing a day hike towards Renjo pass and back – same trek cost but one day more: 27 day trek)

 Lumde – Renjo la pass (5360m) to Gokyo (4368m – 4900m): 7/8 hours

 Gokyo – Gokyo Ri (5357m/19,216ft) – Gokyo : 3/4 hours

 The views around Gokyo are tremendous.
-From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes It is a two-hour climbing to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
-You will take this easy day for rest and acclimatization.
+From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes.
+It is a two-hour climb to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
+This easy day helps with acclimatization.